MystenLabs/sui/doc/src/learn/how-sui-works.md

 While this may sound like a lot of steps, this process allows each validator to peform the operations above in parallel without coordination--observe that no step above requires validators to communicate with each other!
 This massively reduces latency compared to a conventional blockchain that requires O(n^2) communication among validators before finality can be achieved.

-Finally, we note that the role of quorum driver does not require access to any private keys and can safely be delegated to a third party (e.g., a full node, an RPC provider, a custodial wallet).
+Finally, note that the role of quorum driver does not require access to any private keys, and can safely be delegated to a third party such as a Full node, an RPC provider, or a custodial wallet.

 ## Transactions on shared objects